Aladdin (2019 film): Cast

-Additionally, Tayliah Blair and Jordan A. Nash respectively play Genie and Dalia's daughter and son, Lian and Omar.
+Additionally, Taliyah Blair and Jordan A. Nash respectively play Genie and Dalia's daughter and son, Lian and Omar.
 Also, Robby Haynes portrays Razoul, a palace guard.
 Nina Wadia plays Zulla, a market trader who dislikes Aladdin.
-Wadia describes her appearance as "More of a cameo" as extra footage was needed after filming had wrapped.
+Wadia describes her appearance as "more of a cameo" as extra footage was needed after filming had wrapped.

 Production

 Development

 On October 10, 2016, it was announced that Guy Ritchie would direct a live-action Aladdin film for Walt Disney Pictures, with John August writing the script and Dan Lin and Jonathan Eirich attached as producers.
 The studio said that the film would be "an ambitious and nontraditional" take on the tale of Aladdin that would keep the musical elements of the original film.
 On the nontraditional aspect, the studio had originally planned for the film to be told in a nonlinear format.

 On July 17, 2017, it was announced that Disney had hired Vanessa Taylor to polish the original screenplay by August, specifically some "character work" and what is called "script doctoring".
 Meanwhile, Richie and the studio focused on casting the other main roles with filming slated to start in August in London.

 When asked about Ritchie's take on the film, Pasek & Paul described it as "very muscular and action-packed."